Gamera: Television

 The first, local TV season of Mystery Science Theater 3000 includes five episodes which each feature a film from the Gamera franchise's Shōwa period: Gamera, the Giant Monster, Gamera vs. Barugon, Gamera vs. Gyaos, Gamera vs. Guiron, and Gamera vs. Zigra.
 The same five films were re-used in the show's third national season.
 The thirteenth season of the show also contains an episode that features Gamera vs. Jiger.
 Re-edited edition of the 2023 Netflix series Gamera Rebirth was broadcast on NHK General TV in 2025.

 Gamera repeatedly appeared in the two television series Sailor Fight! and Cosplay Warrior Cutie Knight from 1995 to 1995, including the Gamera vs. Sailor Fighter, Cosplay Warrior Cutie Knight Ver, 1.0 (and 1.3), and Cosplay Warrior Cutie Knight 2: Revenge of the Empire.

 There have been numerous references to the franchise, and Gamera along with his foes and Daimajin have appeared in various television programs and anime such as Dr. Slump and Dragon Ball, Urusei Yatsura, The Simpsons, Franklin, the 1979 show Godzilla, Gamera, Ultraman!
 Assemble for Kaiju Quiz!!, several popular variety shows (jp)(jp), and so on.
-Gamera was also featured in advertisements for Calbee in 1989, and the one by Mitsui Sumitomo Insurance Group in which he co-appeared with Maki Horikita and others, and it was produced by Shinichi Wakasa and his Monsters (jp) and Jun Kawanishi.
+Gamera was also featured in advertisements for Calbee in 1989, and the one by Mitsui Sumitomo Insurance Group in which he co-appeared with Maki Horikita and others, and it was produced by Shinichi Wakasa and his Monster's, and Jun Kawanishi.
 Akira Ohashi again played Gamera for the latter.

 Video games

 Gamera appeared in several video games released in 1995, including Gamera: Daikaiju Kuchu Kessen for the Game Boy, Gamera: Gyaosu Gekimetsu Sakusen for the Super Famicom, and Gamera: The Time Adventure for the Bandai Playdia.
 In 1997, Gamera 2000 was released exclusively in Japan for the PlayStation.
-In 2017, Gamera appeared in the video game City Shrouded in Shadow, released for the PlayStation 4, alongside such characters as Legion (jp), Godzilla, Ultraman, and Evangelion Unit-01.
+In 2017, Gamera, Legion (soldiers and plant only), and Gyaos appeared in the video game City Shrouded in Shadow, released for the PlayStation 4, alongside characters from Godzilla, Ultraman, Rebuild of Evangelion, and Patlabor, though characters of different franchises never appear in the same level together.
+As of 2025, the Rebirth versions of Gamera and Guiron were also featured as playable combatants in the kaiju fighting game GigaBash, along with six monsters from the Godzilla franchise, and five characters (plus one assistant monster) from the Ultraman franchise.

-Additional collaborations have been made with The Tower II, Monster Gear, Symphogear XD Unlimited, Godzilla Battle Line, Ao Oni Online, GigaBash, Mothra Dream Battle, and so on.
+Additional collaborations have been made with The Tower II, Monster Gear, Symphogear XD Unlimited, Godzilla Battle Line, Ao Oni Online, Mothra Dream Battle, The Ants: Underground Kingdom, and so on.

+Additionally, there was a cancelled project for a Gamera-themed video game.